 I was born in Sunderland, County Durham, in August 1964.
 My father was a School Master and my mother a Home-Maker.
 In July 1971 I was given my first camera as an early seventh birthday present, by my father, so I could take photographs of a school trip to the zoo (none of those photographs have survived).
-In 1973 I received a Polaroid Instant 20 Land Camera for Christmas (again from my father and though some images exist, my older brother and sister would need to give permission for any to ever be published).
+In 1973 I received a Polaroid Instant 20 Land Camera for Christmas (again from my father and though some images exist, my family would need to give permission for any to ever be published).

 I was in my element and after some success in a UK based photography competition I discovered that photography is a real passion.
 In 2006 we returned to the UK and in October 2007 I turned professional and bought a Fujifilm S5 PRO.

 In 2008 I was requested by New College, Stamford, to work for them as a Photography Tutor for a year.
 Whilst there I was also contacted by The King’s (The Cathedral) School, Peterborough, and started their Photography Clubs.
 In 2011 I also started teaching Art and Photography for King's and was approached by Great Houghton School, Northampton, who employed me as Head of Photography until July 2014 when the school entered administration.
 In 2015 I moved on and my career teaching continues to this day.

 I use whichever camera I have to hand at that moment, sometimes my phone, sometimes a film camera, sometimes a DSLR.
 The camera used for each image is listed beneath the photograph.

 Very recently, my partner started taking photographs on a regular basis again and I'm really happy about that.